kittrz9/sorta-engine/README.md

  - Maybe add in 3D stuff
  - Controller support
  - Make the README file not terrible
- - Get the filesize of the executable down (most of the size is just from stb_image.h, it also takes stb_image.h a while to actually compile but that's probably because I'm compiling with -O3)
  - Support for multiple rendering (and maybe audio) backends like vulkan
  - Reduce memory usage
  - Make log file get put into specific location instead of the current directory
- - Figure out why it crashes randomly if the shader files are renamed
  - Make animations be loaded in from a file
  - Add support for mono wav samples
  - Add pitch and time stretching for samples (requires weird calculus stuff I don't understand lmao)